FTC7393/state-machine-framework/README.md

 # Contact
 Email team members of the project with any questions or comments!
-Please email [nikita.wootten@gmail.com](nikita.wootten@gmail.com) or submit issues to the issue tracker.
+Please email [nikita.wootten@gmail.com](nikita.wootten@gmail.com) and [johan.vandegriff@gmail.com](johan.vandegriff@gmail.com), or submit issues to the issue tracker.
 You can also reach out to us on twitter at [@electronVoltFTC](https://twitter.com/electronVoltFTC).

 We are constantly adding features from our project, so expect frequent updates!